-The maximum magnitude (M{max}) refers to the conceivably largest earthquake that can be generated by a seismic source irrespective of its probability of occurrence.
-The parameter has to be determined for both, fault sources and zones of diffused seismicity.
+The maximum magnitude (M{max}) refers to the largest earthquake that can be generated by a seismic fault source or a seismic source defined as an area.
 The concept is based on the assumption that a physical limit exists to the magnitude of an earthquake that can be produced by a seismic source.